If you have problems with our plugins or something is not working as it should, first follow this preliminary steps:

 No, our Multi Vendor plugin does not work with REST API.

-The admin can choose any payment method available on WooCommerce, for customer > shop payments.
+The admin can choose any payment method enabled in WooCommerce for customers payments.

 Yes, the two plugins are not integrated but they are compatible.